ViaVersion/ViaForge/README.md

-# ViaForge
+# Legacy development branch for ViaForge 1.8

-## For more information switch to the master branch
-Startup VM Options: -Dfml.coreMods.load=de.florianmichael.viaforge.mixin.MixinLoader
+Upstream changes are merged into this branch every release.